m-sgstyb/complementarity-siting/README.md

 (base) .../your_folder_name % cd complementarity-siting
 (base) .../your_folder_name/ % conda env create -f environment.yaml
 ```
-This includes the required dependencies, as well as the installation of the MOSEK optimisation suite, which is optional.
-See below.
+This includes the required dependencies, as well as the installation of the MOSEK optimisation suite, which is optional (see below), and the spyder IDE.

 ### Solver
 The current optimisation may be run with open source solvers, such as ECOS or SCS.